thunlp/OpenBackdoor/README.md

 If you find our toolkit useful, please kindly cite our paper:

 ```
-@article{cui2022unified,
+@inproceedings{cui2022unified,
 	title={A Unified Evaluation of Textual Backdoor Learning: Frameworks and Benchmarks},
 	author={Cui, Ganqu and Yuan, Lifan and He, Bingxiang and Chen, Yangyi and Liu, Zhiyuan and Sun, Maosong},
-  journal={arXiv preprint arXiv:2206.08514},
+	booktitle={Proceedings of NeurIPS: Datasets and Benchmarks},
 	year={2022}
 }
 ```